Advances in Phonons: From Band Topology to Phonon Chirality: Conclusions and Perspectives

-Furthermore, the coupling between topological phonon and topological electron remain largely unexplored.
-These couplings are expected to be important in Weyl semimetals, such as CoSi, where both Weyl phonon and Weyl fermions are crucial for transport properties.
-The coupling between Weyl electron and phonon can give rise to non-linear Hall effect~\cite{he2019nonlinear,gao2020second}.
-The topological quasiparticle interactions can also be important for spontaneous symmetry-breaking orders, such as charge/spin density waves \cite{luo2018topological, Miao2024Spontaneous, yang2024incommensurate,zhang2024understanding}, quantum Hall effects \cite{luo2018topological}, and superconductivity~\cite{grissonnanche2020chiral,gao2023chiral}.
-The localized surface/edge states induced by nontrivial bulk band topology support peculiarly large density of states for both electrons and phonons, which may give rise to enhanced electron-phonon couplings at some interfaces. \cite{DiMiceli2022Aug} has shown that topological phonons can play important roles in superconductivity.
-Investigations along this direction may help deepen our understanding about phonon-mediated superconductivity.
-Understanding of these topological quasiparticle interactions may also pave the way for practical applications, \textit{e.g.}, nonreciprocal transport and enhanced thermoelectric conversion efficiency \cite{Xu2014Jun}.
+{An largely unexplored open question is the coupling between topological phonons and topological electrons.
+These couplings are expected to be important in Weyl semimetals, such as CoSi, where both Weyl phonon and Weyl fermions are crucial for transport properties.} These coupling can give rise to non-linear Hall effect~\cite{he2019nonlinear,gao2020second}.
+The topological quasiparticle-interactions can also be important for spontaneous symmetry-breaking orders, such as charge/spin density waves \cite{luo2018topological, Miao2024Spontaneous, yang2024incommensurate,zhang2024understanding}, quantum Hall effects \cite{luo2018topological}, and superconductivity~\cite{grissonnanche2020chiral,gao2023chiral}.
+The localized surface/edge states induced by nontrivial bulk band topology can help to enhance electron-phonon couplings and stabilize superconductivity at the interfaces \cite{DiMiceli2022Aug}.
+Understanding of these topological quasiparticle-interactions may also pave the way for practical applications, \textit{e.g.}, nonreciprocal transport and enhanced thermoelectric conversion efficiency \cite{Xu2014Jun}.

+{Another interesting open question is the quantum geometry of phonons.
+Since the imaginary part of quantum geometry is the Berry curvature, phonons are expected to have non-trivial quantum metrics, the real part of quantum geometry~\cite{provost1980riemannian,berry1989quantum,berry1984quantal,kim2025direct,yu2020experimental,tan2019experimental,gianfrate2020measurement,kang2025measurements,bleu2018effective,neupert2013measuring,albert2016geometry,yu2024non}.
+Recently, it has been shown that under the Gaussian approximation, the lower bound of electron-phonon coupling is determined by the quantum geometry of the electronic structure~\cite{yu2024non}.
+The role of quantum geometry of phonons in the electron-phonon coupling is yet to be understood.}

+\textit{Circularly polarized Phonons}. {Unlike topological phonons, circularly polarized phonons have much longer history.
+The main conceptual progress in this field is the development of PAM that can be directly measured using polarization controlled optical probes~\cite{zhu2018observation,ishito2023chiral,zhang2023weyl,zhang2025thechirality,che2025magnetic,yang2025inherent,watanabe2025symmetry}.
+As we described in Section~\ref{sec.V}, the PAM is different from AM of phonons.
+Unlike the PAM that can be determined directly through Raman and IR probes, the phonon AM is measured until very recently using a mechanical torque setup \cite{zhang2024observation}.}